Skip to main content

 Refined Carbohydrates and Sugars Cause rapid spikes in blood glucose and insulin, promoting the production of pro-inflammatory cytokines.
 Increased CRP, increased insulin, potentially altered triglycerides.

-Research from the Yale Cancer Center has shown that a dedicated weight loss and nutrition program can decrease CRP levels by approximately 30-55% in study participants, a significant reduction that corresponds with improved and a lower risk profile for hormone-sensitive conditions.
+Research from the Yale Cancer Center has shown that a dedicated weight loss and nutrition program can decrease CRP levels by approximately 30-55% in study participants, a significant reduction that corresponds with improved metabolic health and a lower risk profile for hormone-sensitive conditions.

 Academic

 An academic exploration of the interplay between lifestyle and hormone therapy requires a systems-biology perspective.
-The is a complex, multi-nodal network governed by intricate feedback loops.
+The endocrine system is a complex, multi-nodal network governed by intricate feedback loops.
 Exogenous hormone administration, as in TRT or menopause protocols, introduces a powerful input into this system.

 The body’s response to this input is conditioned by a host of variables, many of which are directly regulated by lifestyle factors at the molecular level.
 The central question evolves from if lifestyle has an impact to how it mechanistically alters the pharmacodynamics and overall homeostatic integration of hormonal therapies.